-What you might not have known at the time is that some of the extras, such as extended warranty coverage or balance protection insurance, were completely optional and most likely a giant waste of money.
+What you might not have known at the time is that some of the extras, such as extended warranty coverage or balance protection insurance for your credit card, were completely optional and most likely a giant waste of money.

 Here are four big financial rip-offs to avoid:

 Mortgage life insurance

 If you own your home, chances are you were offered mortgage life insurance from your bank.
 This type of insurance is not a requirement to qualify for a mortgage, but it’s made to look that way by many lenders who suggest it at a time when you’re vulnerable and haven’t shopped around.
 You’ll even have to sign a waiver form to decline the coverage.